 I didn’t take long to find out people actually hated our country.
 Even Americans I met were anti-America.
 I was stunned.
 Other travelers look at me like “wow, I never see Americans this far from home”.
 There is a joke someone told me on a train: “what’s it called when you speak 3 languages?
 Trilingual.
 2 languages?
 Bilingual.
 1 language?
 American.

-Even now, I have met only 3 Americans since I’ve been in India (9 months) and they all said they never wanted to go back to America because they hated Americans.
+Even now, I rarely meet an American in India and when I do I’m surprised how many act ashamed to be American and claim to “hate America”.
 I find that sooo irritating.
 I love America.
 I love my home.
 Unfortunately, Americans have a bum rap and travelers should help to change that.
 For some reason, they also think we are all really fat and loud.
 How rude!

 We, as Americans, are lucky in so many ways.